How are Stock Options Divided in an Arizona Divorce Case?

 Stock Options Divided in an Arizona Divorce Case

 As many are aware, an employee may receive Stock Options or Restricted Stock Units from their employer as a form of compensation.
+The question becomes how are stock options are divided in a divorce in Arizona.

 A stock option provides the employee an option to purchase company stock at a stated price, referred to as the “strike price,” at a given point in time.